 Each structure is individually designed, depending on the line angle and underlying soil and rock conditions, to withstand the pull of the wires in different directions.
 The exact height of each structure will be determined by topography and operational safety requirements for conductor clearance.
-Steel structures and conductors will be treated to produce a dulled, galvanized finish to reduce reflectivity.
+Steel structures will be either dulled galvanized or self-weathering steel and conductors will be treated to produce a dulled, galvanized finish to reduce reflectivity.

-2.2.2 Aeolus Substation
+2.2.2 Heward Substation